mvolkmann/blog/src/docker.md

 To run the container again, enter `docker start -a {container-id-prefix}`.

 To get help on a docker command, enter: `docker help {command}`.
-For example, `docker help start` briefly describes the `-a` option.
-It is used to attach to an existing container.
+For example, `docker help start` briefly describes the `-a` option which is used to attach to an existing container.

 ## Docker Images